DarryenSands/DarryenSands.github.io/_posts/2021-01-01-DetectingFraudulentTransactions.md

 <!-- excerpt -->

 We created a rudimentary model to predict fraudulent transactions, the model can be seen below.
-We have four different metrics that we analyze: accuracy, Area-under-the-curve (AUC), precision, and recall.
+We have four different metrics that we analyze: accuracy, area-under-the-curve (AUC), precision, and recall.
 Our model heavily depends on the penalization on incorrect identifications and reward for correct identifications.
 We tuned these values in order to obtain a better model for prediction.

 <img src="\assets\img\Presentation1NN.png" alt="Neural network" class="center">